hyperledger/fabric-chaincode-node/CONTRIBUTING.md

 At this point the repo is fully ready for use and running tests, etc. A full sequence of build-test that is equivalent to the CI pipeline is

 * `rush rebuild` will run the linting, and unit tests across the codebase, as well as building the docker images, and jsdoc API docs
-* `rush start-verdaccio` & `npm stop-verdaccio` will start/stop verdaccio (used for local hosting of NPM modules)
+* `rush start-verdaccio` & `rush stop-verdaccio` will start/stop verdaccio (used for local hosting of NPM modules)
-* `rush start-fabric` & `npm stop-fabric` will start/stop the test fabric ready for running FV tests
+* `rush start-fabric` & `rush stop-fabric` will start/stop the test fabric ready for running FV tests
 * `rush test:fv` will run the fv tests, ensure that both the fabric and verdaccio have already been started
 * `rush test:e2e` to run e2e tests across the repos